Rybel-LLC/Backbone/README.md

 # Backbone

-The internal utilities framework for Rybel LLC.
+The semi-internal utilities framework for Rybel LLC.

 __No guarantees of correctness or interoperability is made.__